 2. Through your dog: walks, doggie parks, pet stores.

 3. At the Apple Store.

 5. Through your married friends.

 6. Through your single friends.

 7. On a blind date.
-(You must ask people you know to set you up)
+(Ask people you know to set you up!)

 9. At professional sporting events.